DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### Portable Browsers

-You can specify [portable browsers](common-concepts/browsers/browser-support.md#portable-browsers) using paths to the browser's executable file (with the `path:` prefix), for example:
+You can use a path to the browser's executable file (with the `path:` prefix) to specify [portable browsers](../concepts/browsers.md#portable-browsers), for example:

 ```sh
 testcafe path:d:\firefoxportable\firefoxportable.exe tests/sample-fixture.js